Contact one of our advisors now Call 0800 088 6004

 The key to obtaining a declaration of Presumed Death is to get the right evidence in place before making the application to the Court.
 Our expert team can advise you on what evidence should be obtained and will put together the application and supporting evidence to enable the Court to reach a determination.

-Notice must be served on other family members and requirements of the Act complied with.
+Notice must be served on other family members, and the requirements of the Act must be complied with.

 Taking expert advice at an early stage is vital to ensuring that this difficult situation is not made harder by an application being rejected for lack of evidence.